 Provisions are recognized when the Group has a present obligation (legal or constructive) as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Where the Group expects some or all of a provision to be reimbursed, for example, under an insurance contract, the reimbursement is recognized as a separate asset but only when the reimbursement is virtually certain.
 The expense relating to any provision is presented in the consolidated profit or loss, net of any reimbursement.
-If the effect of the time value of money is material, provisions are determined by discounting the time value of money and, where appropriate, the risks specific to the liability.
+If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
 Where discounting is used, the increase in the provision due to the passage of time is recognized as an interest expense.